-Breakfast in the lodge depart for Lake Eyasi safari to meet up the elusive Hadzabe tribe, whom you learn more about their fascinating culture.
-Picnic lunch then go for Dagota village tour then back in the evening for the overnight.
+Breakfast in the lodge, depart for Lake Eyasi safari to meet up the elusive Hadzabe tribe, whom you learn more about their fascinating culture.
+Picnic lunch then goes for Dakota village tour then back in the evening for the overnight.

 DAY 5: HADZABE TOUR AND PROCEED TO SERENGETI NATIONAL PARK.

-Then proceed to Serengeti National Park with en-route game drive.
+Then proceed to Serengeti National Park with an en-route game drive.

 Dinner and overnight at Serengeti Bush Tented Camp: Full board.